lingthio/Flask-User/docs/source/roles_required_app.rst

 Troubleshooting
 ---------------

-If you receive an SendEmailError message, or if the Registration form does not respond quickly then you may have specified incorrect SMTP settings.
+If you receive an EmailError message, or if the Registration form does not respond quickly then you may have specified incorrect SMTP settings.